Are "Pitbulls" Different From Other Dogs?

 What about public Sentiment about Pitbulls?

-What about Those Other "Statistics" and Media Reports About Incidents Involving Pitbulls?
+What about The "Statistics" and Media Reports About Incidents Involving Pitbulls?

-The topic of dog bites and so-called "statistics" about pitbull-type dogs can be controversial and emotional - but it shouldn't be.
+The topic of dog bites and statistics about dogs labeled as "pitbulls" can be controversial and emotional - but it shouldn't be.
 When using scientifically valid data and methods, it becomes clear that dog bite-related incidents are not a breed-specific issue.
-Inaccurate statistics about dogs labeled as "pitbulls" sourced from unscientific organizations and alarmist special-interest groups typically group together all dog bite-related incidents for 4+ unique pitbull-type breeds, 20+ bully-type breeds (and their many mixes) that are frequently misidentified as pitbull-type dogs, and the many different mixed breed dogs that can be mislabeled as "pitbulls" into one bucket and then classify all of these dogs as "pitbulls" - which will undoubtedly lead to flawed and misleading statistics.
-However, these misleading statistics quickly fall apart when taking into account the evidence and conclusions from recent peer-reviewed studies on canine DNA that have found that the majority of dogs visually identified as "pitbulls" (by shelters, owners, and the media) either do not have any pitbull-type ancestry or are in fact mixed breed dogs by DNA.
+Inaccurate dog bite "statistics" about pitbull-type dogs sourced from unscientific organizations and alarmist special-interest groups typically group together all dog bite-related incidents for the four unique pitbull-type breeds, 20+ bully-type breeds (and their many mixes) that are frequently misidentified as one of the pitbull-type breeds, and the many different mixed breed dogs that can be mislabeled as "pitbulls" (based on their appearance) into one bucket and classifying all of these dogs as "pitbulls" - which will undoubtedly lead to flawed and inflated "statistics".
+However, these misleading statistics quickly fall apart when taking into account the evidence and conclusions from recent peer-reviewed studies on canine DNA that have found that the majority of dogs labeled or visually identified as "pitbulls" (by shelters, owners, and the media) either do not have any pitbull-type ancestry (and are therefore other breeds altogether) or are in fact mixed breed dogs by DNA.
 Consequently, the fact that the majority of dogs labeled as "pitbulls" are misidentified leads to exceedingly inaccurate breed information in media reports and in unreliable statistics about dog bites.
 Furthermore, simply "counting incidents" without factoring in breed population sizes is not a valid method for determining risk.
 In order to attempt to assess any breed-specific risk, risk must be measured using dog bite incidents relative to a breed's population size to calculate a risk rate (incidents ÷ population size).
 Calculating a risk rate is a universal standard and a scientifically accepted method for assessing risk and when using a scientifically valid risk rate, the risk rate of pitbull-type dogs is determined to be fully in-line with other strong breeds of similar sizes and strengths.

 So, Are Pitbulls Different From Other Dogs?

-As discussed in this article, the facts, statistics, and scientific studies all show that pitbull-type dogs are no different from other dogs of similar sizes and strengths.
+The facts, statistics, and scientific studies all support the conclusion that pitbull-type dogs are no different from other dogs of similar sizes and strengths.
 While all dogs deserve responsible ownership, large or strong breed dogs especially require it to help ensure everyone's happiness and safety.
 But regardless of the science and the experts, anyone who has a pitbull-type family member already knows that they are great dogs that provide unconditional love, companionship, and happiness to anyone that is fortunate enough to have them in their lives.
-In fact, we'd argue that our pitbull-type family members are not "pitbulls" at all - but instead, just wonderful "dogs" which is why we agree with our friends at the Animal Farm Foundation who are calling bull on "pitbull awareness" month:
+In fact, we'd argue that our pitbull-type family members are not "pitbulls" at all - but instead, just wonderful "dogs" which is why we will continue to advocate for them by providing expert and science-based information to combat discriminatory dog bans, inaccurate dog bite "statistics", and long-debunked myths and stereotypes about pitbull-type dogs.
+And now a message from our friends at the Animal Farm Foundation: